nunocaseiro/trailblazer/README.md

 # Advanced Features 🚀

-## Modifiers upon routing or presenting
+## Modifiers

-Customize view using the `with` parameter:
+Customize view using the `with` parameter upon routing or presenting:

 ```swift
 coordinator.route(to: .detail(id: 1), with: { view in